 It also has a higher chance of ranking on Google, where many of your potential clients are probably looking for you.
 So, in addition to helping convert your existing audience, your website can also generate new leads for your business!

-Not all websites need to sell products directly to the customers.
-Sometimes you only want to provide information about your products / services and then direct visitors to where they can go purchase them.
+Not all websites need to sell products directly to customers.
+Sometimes you only want to provide information about your products/services and then direct visitors to where they can go purchase them.

-An ecommerce website can provide you with a steady flow of orders, unloading the sales part of the process off your shoulders and allowing your to focus only on fulfilling orders instead!
+An e-commerce website can provide you with a steady flow of orders, unloading the sales part of the process off your shoulders and allowing you to focus only on fulfilling orders instead!

 It may be that your offerings have changed so much that you will basically have to redo the whole website anyway, giving you the perfect opportunity to start from scratch.